zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 the action is INCREASE_COUNT

 You see that because we added a couple of console.logs in our dispatch method.
 So it looks like the action is being dispatched and the state is increasing.
 Why then is our DOM not updating?
-The problem is react never here's these updates.
+The problem is, React never hears these updates.

 3. Tell __React__ about these updates by re-rendering